vv01f/hackerpass/README.md

 I wanted a hackerpass which by design looks more like a real passport and does not feature any hackerspace logos prominently in its design and thus is neutral.

-Additionally, there is no nice looking hackerpass version in german.
+Additionally, there is no nice looking hackerpass version in German language.

 ### Original Sources